ansys/pyensight/doc/source/calc_functions.rst

-Computes a constant or constant per part variable whose value is the length of selected parts.
-While any part can be specified, it will only return a nonzero length if the part has 1D elements.
+Computes a constant or constant per part variable whose value is the length of the selected parts.
+While any part can be specified, this function only returns a non-zero length if the part has 1D elements.

 .. _LineVectors: